-- Available from any section of the application, these buttons return you to the Main Menu, Help, and Contact Us areas and allows you to Log Off from AMCAS. - 2.
+- 1. Available from any section of the application, these buttons return you to the Main Menu, Help, and Contact Us areas and allows you to Log Off from AMCAS. - 2.
 The left side of this bar displays the current application year.
 The right side of the bar displays your name and AAMC ID number. - 3.
 Use these buttons to display the various sections of the AMCAS application. - 4.
 The Account Info section displays your name, AAMC ID, and the application's status. - 5.
 This section displays the status of each section in the application.
 "Incomplete" indicates that additional information is required.
 "Complete" indicates that you have completed all fields that the system requires.
 It does not indicate, however, that you have met all the requirements of the application process.
-For example, "Complete" will be displayed if you have entered data in all the fields marked with a red asterisk () in the Course Work section, however, you may also be required to enter grades and credits for the course work you have entered. - Use these buttons to submit an application; print an application, transcript request form, letter request form, or academic change request; edit your current password; or withdraw your application.
-Some buttons are inactive until you complete the required sections of the application.
+For example, "Complete" will be displayed if you have entered data in all the fields marked with a red asterisk () in the Course Work section, however, you may also be required to enter grades and credits for the coursework you have entered. - 6.
+Use these buttons to submit your application; print your application, a transcript request form, or a letter request form; make an academic change request; edit your current password; or withdraw your application.
+Some buttons are inactive until you have completed the required sections of the application.